 NO!
 Not really, cause you probably wouldn’t have noticed in the last episode; Martin truly hints about the next show, which will possibly be in 10 years from now and has a more powerful message than ever.
 Here’s how!

 Reasons why there might be the next Game of Thrones series in the upcoming years

-The TV artwork of A Song of Ice and Fire is over after a decade worships, but Martin noted that he’s still hard at work on finishing the book series behind HBO’s adaptation.
+The TV artwork of A Song of Ice and Fire is over after a decade of worships, but Martin noted that he’s still hard at work on finishing the book series behind HBO’s adaptation.

-Good news is that, after the end of Game of Thrones season 8, the report suggests that there might be the next Game of Thrones in the upcoming years.
+The good news is that, after the end of Game of Thrones season 8, the report suggests that there might be the next Game of Thrones in the upcoming years.
 Sadly, we probably wouldn’t expect the series for the next decade.